catseye/toolshelf/README.markdown

 toolshelf
 =========

-**CAUTION, UNDER RECONSTRUCTION.
-USE AT OWN RISK.**
+**Version 0.0 -- subject to change radically**

 `toolshelf` is a "package manager" which doesn't actually install any files.
 Instead, it stores the source trees of sundry packages in a single directory, and manages your search paths to include the relevant subdirectories of those trees.
-The source trees are typically the working directories of local `git` or Mercurial clones, or they can be source distributions from tarballs.
+The source trees are typically the working directories of local `git` or Mercurial clones, or they can be source distributions from downloaded tarballs (which includes `.zip` archives).

 `toolshelf` requires that you use `bash` as your shell.
-It also requires Python to run the workhorse script.
+It also requires Python 2.7 to run the workhorse script.

 `toolshelf` is placed under an MIT-style license.